kansasgis/NG911/Doc_Online/AdjustmentTools.md

 For issues or questions, please contact Kristen Jordan Koenig with the Kansas Data Access and Support Center.
 Email Kristen at
-<Kristen@kgs.ku.edu> and please include in the email which script you
+<kristen.kgs@ku.edu> and please include in the email which script you
 were running, any error messages, and a zipped copy of your geodatabase (change the file extension from zip to piz so it gets through the email server).